destruc7i0n/SublimeMinecraftCommandFormat/README.md

 ##### If you do not have git
 - Download [me](https://github.com/destruc7i0n/SublimeMinecraftCommandFormat/archive/master.zip) and extract.
 - Place the folder inside that one into `<Packages directory>`.
-(Find the `Browse Packages...` menu item in Sublime Text 2 to get into Packages folder!)
+(At the `Preferences > Browse Packages...` menu item in Sublime Text 2 to get into Packages folder!)

 ## Usage